-In the PDPM model, Non-Therapy Ancillary (NTA) costs such as drugs, laboratory services, respiratory therapy and medical supplies are no longer included in the nursing component as they are in the current methodology, but are rather split out as a separate component with a separate and distinct case mix adjustment based on resident characteristics.
+In the PDPM model, NTA costs such as drugs, laboratory services, respiratory therapy and medical supplies will no longer be included in the nursing component as they are in the current methodology, but will rather be split out as a separate component with a separate and distinct case mix adjustment based on resident characteristics.
 Data analysis indicated that certain comorbidity conditions and extensive services were highly predictive of differences in NTA costs.
 Several of those conditions and characteristics were discarded due to coding reliability concerns as well as CMS wariness about creating perverse incentives.

 The 50 selected extensive services and conditions predictive of costs, listed in Figure 12, were each assigned a point value.
-The points corresponding to each condition present, or extensive service required, are summed for a total point score.
-In this way the NTA component more adequately reflects relative differences in NTA costs of each condition or service, as well as the additive effect of multiple comorbidities.
+The points corresponding to each condition present, or extensive service required, would be summed for a total point score.
+In this way the NTA component would adequately reflect relative differences in NTA costs of each condition or service, as well as the additive effect of multiple comorbidities.